UiharuKazari2008/SOS-Keychip/README.md

 2. Create CMAK authentication string
     * Authentication String should be a [base64 encoded string](https://www.bing.com/search?q=base64+encode) like bellow with each value separated by spaces
     * `GAMEID INITAL_128_AES_KEY INITAL_128_IV_KEY` => BASE64
-    * If you are using mutiple keys/games you must use a seperate authentication key for each
+    * If you are using multiple keys/games you must use a separate authentication key for each
 3. Launch Arduino IDE and flash the firmware
   * Install the following libraries with the library manager
     * ArduinoBearSSL